-If you’re looking to book a haunted hotel in Ireland then you’re in for a treat.
-Read on below to see which hotels in Ireland we, at Haunted Rooms recommend to give you a truly ghostly experience…
+If you’re looking to book a stay at a haunted hotel in Ireland then you’re in for a treat.
+Read on below to see which castles & hotels in Ireland we, at Haunted Rooms recommend to give you a truly ghostly experience…

 1. Ballyseede Castle, Tralee